Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 Installing the node distribution
 --------------------------------
 Concordium Node releases exist for Ubuntu, MacOS, Windows, and Docker.
 See the :ref:`Node Requirements<node-requirements>` section for information on system requirements and detailed instructions on how to obtain, run, and manage a node.
-To run a baker, you need to a Concordium node binary supplied with one of these distributions to be available in your path.
-The name of the binary will have ``concordium-`` as its prefix but depend on the distribution, so you may have to confer with the installation instructions to figure out the name.
+To run a baker, you need a Concordium node binary supplied with one of these distributions in your path.
+The name of the binary will have ``concordium-`` as its prefix but depend on the distribution, so you may have to confer with the installation instructions to figure out the exact name.
 Upon successful installation of the distribution, verify that the binary exists in your path at the required version:

 .. code-block:: console